hsi-tzu/numerical-analysis-practice-and-hw/README.md

-# numerical analysis procect and hw
+# numerical analysis practice and hw